Waste Technology Section

 The activity of WATEC between periodic meetings shall be coordinated by the Scientific Secretary taking into due consideration the relevant recommendations of WATEC and SAGNE.

 Following each meeting WATEC shall provide the Deputy Director General with a report on its achievements and recommendations.
-The report shall be also published on the WEB in a format and content agreeable to all members.
+The report shall be also published on the IAEA’s internet pages in a format and content agreeable to all members.

 The Chairman of WATEC shall communicate to SAGNE recommendations for strategic development or other important topics to be discussed at SAGNE meetings.